Contact Us

 Please see the Exclusions and Provisions.

-*Rates may only change on a class-wide basis.
+*Rates may change on a class-wide basis only.

-**The AICPA Insurance Trust (Trust) reviews a number of factors in determining the amount, if any, of Annual Cash Refunds, such as premiums, claims, expenses, and other charges.
+***The AICPA Insurance Trust (Trust) reviews a number of factors in determining the amount, if any, of Annual Cash Refunds, such as premiums, claims, expenses, and other charges.
 These refunds vary year to year and are not guaranteed.
 The Trust has paid Annual Cash Refunds every year since each Life Insurance Plan’s inception.
+However, the Trust may suspend the distribution of Annual Cash Refunds at any time.
+These refunds could vary based on a number of factors, such as your rate class, payment mode, engagement in certain wellness programs, and the premium you pay.
+Please note, when premiums are lowered,refunds may decrease as well.
 However, the Trust may suspend the distribution of Annual Cash Refunds at any time.
 These refunds could vary based on the premium you pay, and when premiums are lowered, refunds may decrease as well.

 This site may contain marketing language, on products issued by The Prudential Insurance Company of America, that has not yet been approved in all states.